BenjaminWolfe/dotfiles/README.md

 - Name it _Journal_ because that'll be the name of the folder Obsidian creates.
 - Place it in `~/Workspace`.

+## Default Applications by File Extension

+The [setup script](scripts/setup.sh) will have created a folder within this repository, called `dummy_files`, populated with any files worth associating with new applications (like `csv`).
+It will even have opened the folder in Finder!

+- Right-click on each file
+- Click **Open With** > **Other**
+- Click the application you want to use and check **Always Open With**
+- Hit **Open**

+Then feel free to close the file, delete it, and delete the whole folder when you're done with them.

 ## Other Customization

 - In the VS Code version control panel, next to the words `source control`,